segmentio/segment-docs/src/connections/regional-segment-eu.md

 2. Select the **Settings** tab.
 3. Click **Regional Settings**.
 4. Choose your **Data Ingestion Region**.
-    * If you’re in the *US West* data processing region, you can select from: Dublin, Singapore, Oregon, and Sydney.
+    * If you’re in the US region, you can select from: Dublin, Singapore, Oregon, and Sydney.
-    * If you're in the *EU West* data processing region, Segment’s EU instance only supports data ingestion from Dublin with the `events.eu1.segmentapis.com` endpoint.
+    * Segment’s EU instance only supports data ingestion from Dublin with the `events.eu1.segmentapis.com` endpoint.

 ### Client-side sources
 You can configure Segment’s client-side SDKs for Javascript, iOS, Android, and React Native sources to send data to a regional host after you’ve updated the Data Ingestion Region in that source’s settings.